dtgritman/Embed_Linux-RC_Car/setup/rasp_pi.md

 Note that to execute these commands you need to open the terminal by finding it in the programs menu or by connecting a keyboard to the raspberry pi and hitting CTRL + ALT + T

+Terminal- interface which lets you enter commands to perform tasks sudo- command which gives a user more access to critical system files (equivalent of administrator privilages on Windows) apt- the program that manages programs, allows you to install and remove programs OpenCV- set of tools which allow you to work with videos and images, applications include facial recognition Web server- computer which serves a web page to anyone connecting to it through the internet

 ##### Required Dependencies
+**Note:** You will need to have installed Raspbian or Raspbian Lite on your Pi.
+If you don't know how to, follow the tutorial on the [Raspberry Pi Foundation's website](https://www.raspberrypi.org/documentation/installation/installing-images/)

 The webserver uses flask.
 If it's not already installed the in can be installed with:
 ```bash
 $ sudo apt-get install python3-flask